tri-cods/install/guides/git.md

 ## Updating an earlier development version of Git (that is already installed)

+If you already have Git installed, but want to check the version or update it, these instructions are for you!

 ### Step 1: Check which development version of Git is currently installed on the computer.

-Open your terminal and type the following into the terminal:
+Open your terminal and type the following command into the terminal:
 ```bash
 git --version
  ```

 Check for the most recent development version of Git on their website [here](https://git-scm.com/downloads).

+**How do I open the terminal again?**
+To open the terminal, open spotlight search (default way to do this is by hitting command and the space bar) and type in “terminal”.
+Select the application called terminal and press the return key.

 ### Step 2: Update your version - if needed.

-To update a computer that already has an earlier development version:

-Open [the Git website downloads page](https://git-scm.com/downloads) in a browser and follow the posted download instructions according to the computer type: Mac, Linux/Unix, or Windows.
+If you already have Git, but you want to update it, open [the Git website downloads page](https://git-scm.com/downloads) in you browser and follow the posted download instructions according to the computer type: Mac, Linux/Unix, or Windows.

-### Step 3: Recheck which development version by repeating step 1.
+### Step 3: Recheck your development version by repeating step 1.

-Then, check that the new development version of Git is now installed:
+When you think you've updated your software, it is good practice to check in with you computer to make sure its been updated.

-Close, and re-open your terminal and type the following into the terminal:
+First, close, and re-open your terminal.

+Then type the following command into the terminal:
 ```bash
 git --version
  ```

+ If ther version you are seeing is not correct, retry step 2.